gaehlerm/SoftwareEngineering/README.md

 I discourage the use of static methods.
 It's not terribly bad, but it's another example of these misguided object-oriented concepts.
 Let's first look at static methods.
 Isn't it strange: you write a class with all kinds of member variables, and then there is one static method that doesn't need any of these variables, yet it is still within the class?
 Didn't we say we wanted to keep classes small?
 It should have high cohesion?
 A static method has as little cohesion as a variable in a data class.
 Close to zero.

-I fully understand that there are programming languages in which functions must remain within a class, and static functions are the only way to write "free" functions.
+I fully understand that there are programming languages in which functions must remain within a class, and static functions are the only way to write "free" (standalone) functions.
 In all other languages, however, I recommend avoiding the use of static methods as they do not add any additional functionality or improve the code.
 In C++, you can mimic a static function using a namespace.
 The resulting function call will be indistinguishable.
 At the same time, you can split a namespace over many files, as is done for the `std::` namespace, for example.

 As we are discussing static functions, we can also discuss static variables as used for instance in languages like C++.
 Static variables are similar to singletons, and testing classes containing static variables can be challenging.
 Avoid using singletons and static variables.
 As soon as you start writing unit tests for static variables, you'll see why I discourage using them.
 They are like global variables and can be changed everywhere.
 This can easily end up in a nightmare.